Introduction

 Examples:

-- They look after well guests.
+- They look after their guests well.

-- She looks after well pets.
+- She looks after the pets well.

 48. Help With